Vivah (2019 film): Cast

-Production

 Release

 The film theatrically released on 25 October 2019 on occasion of Diwali across Maharashtra, Gujarat, Delhi, Eastern Uttar Pradesh, Punjab and West Bengal.
 In Mumbai film broken records on box office.
 Vivah is the first Bhojpuri that has become superhit by entering all theaters of Mumbai in the second week.

 Film also released in Bihar, Jharkhand and Nepal on 1 November 2019 occasion of Chhath.
 After Mumbai it also break all records of Bhojpuri box office in Bihar.
 The film was first commercial hit of 2019.

 Music

 The soundtrack of Vivah was composed by Chhote Baba and Madhukar Anand with lyrics written by Rajesh Mishra, Sumit Chandravanshi, Santosh Puri and Arbind Tiwari.
 It is produced under the "Enter10 Music Bhojpuri" company, who also bought his digital satellite rights.

 Marketing

 First-look poster of "Vivah" is released on 30 July 2019.

 The trailer and music of this film was launched on 1 October 2019 at Big Hotel, Mumbai in the presence of actor Ravi Kishan, Abhay Sinha, Rajkumar R. Pandey, Parag Patil and others.
 Trailer released on same day on YouTube official handel of Yashi Films and Enter10 Music Bhojpuri.